larathompson/project-3/README.md

 # Overview

 This MERN Stack app was the third project that I completed whilst at GA.
 This project was completed over the course of 7 days in a group of 4 people.
-To facilitate successful collaboration over the duration of the project, we used Trello to set ourselves task deadlines, Figma to wireframe our app and Git, GitHub, Slack and VSCode Live Share to faciliate communication whilst coding.
+To facilitate successful collaboration over the duration of the project, we used Trello to set ourselves task deadlines, Figma to wireframe our app and Git, GitHub, Slack and VSCode Live Share to facilitate communication whilst coding.

-As a team, we decided to create a movie soundtrack database that consumed from the Spotify and MovieDB public API's.
-On this app, a user can search for film sountracks, see recently released movies and films produced by women.
+As a team, we decided to create a movie soundtrack database that consumed the Spotify and MovieDB public API's.
+On this app, a user can search for film soundtracks, see recently released movies and films produced by women.
 Additionally, they are able to login, favourite and post/edit/delete comments on movies.
 My role focused on the commenting functionality of the app, in addition to helping with the styling and configuration of the app.

 You can view The Score [here](https://the--score.herokuapp.com/#/), or find the GitHub repository [here](https://github.com/larathompson/project-3).